NotAhad/Flowlance/README.md

 **Managing Tasks:**

 - **Use the Kanban board to drag and drop task cards between columns.
 This interface updates the task status dynamically.**

-**Adding New Items:**

-- **Click the “Add New” button (found on the Clients or Projects pages) to open a modal form.
-The form is dynamically generated based on the provided field definitions.**

 ## Challenges & Solutions